People turn to microwave meals as food prices soar

 Total spending on these value ranges is up by 41% since last year.

+"You can understand the power of the pound, it doesn't sound like much money [and] psychologically it's very arresting," Mr McKevitt said.
+"If you're shopping in cash, because some people still are, it's quite easy to shop at those round pound price points."

+However, Kantar said inflation meant £1.25 was now becoming a common pricing point.

-Meanwhile, sales at the discounters Aldi and Lidl surged by 24.6% and 23.2%, leaving them with ever larger shares of the grocery market.
+The Kantar data showed that sales at discount chains Aldi and Lidl had surged by 24.6% and 23.2%, leaving them with ever larger shares of the grocery market.

 Mr McKevitt said consumers will continue to be hurt at the till as summer wears on.